CrypticMessenger/Youtube-Automation/README.md

+# Project Status: Discontinued

+You can read more about the decision and the story of this project in the [blog post](BLOG.md).

 # YouTube Video Processing Toolkit

 This project provides a command-line toolkit to download, process, and analyze YouTube videos.
 It now features an intelligent orchestration system that automatically handles dependencies between processing steps, ensuring a smooth and efficient workflow.